iwa/Q-Bot/README.md

 **Q-Bot is entirely developed and handled by iwa**

-- Language used : `JavaScript, with NodeJS`
+- Language used : `TypeScript, with NodeJS`
 - Library used : `discord.js`

 ## How to contribute